-After you complete your return, the next step is to send it to the IRS.
-You can do so by mailing it in the old-fashioned way or filing it online.
+After you complete your tax return, the next step is to send it to the Internal Revenue Service (IRS).
+You can do so by mailing it in the old fashioned way or the more popular method of filing it online.
 Below, you'll find more information about your filing options.

 Filing Your Return Electronically

-- If your Adjusted Gross Income (AGI) is less than $57,000, you can use "Free File," the free tax preparation software from the IRS;
+- If your Adjusted Gross Income (AGI) is low enough (for example, in 2021, the limit was $72,000), you can use "Free File," the free tax preparation software from the IRS;

-- You can do the math yourself and simply fill in the forms on the IRS website;
+- You can do the math yourself and simply fill in the forms from the IRS website;

 - You can use tax preparation software, follow the prompts, and press "send" once your forms are complete; or

-- You can hire an accountant to prepare your taxes and file them for you.
+- You can hire an accountant or tax preparer to prepare your taxes and file them for you.

 The IRS also allows you to pay your taxes electronically using its online system.
-You can specify whether you would like your refund deposited directly into your bank account or mailed to you by check.
+If you are due a refund, you can specify whether you would like your refund deposited directly into your bank account or mailed to you by check.

 E-filing has several benefits over filing by mail.
 For one, most tax preparation software will do the math for you and help you catch careless errors.
 Electronically filed tax returns also tend to be processed faster than paper returns, which means you'll get your refund faster if you're owed one.